 iOS 4 ladled on new features, including spell-check, Bluetooth keyboard compatibility and Home screen backgrounds.
 Most crucially, however, it brought multitasking to the iPhone for the first time.

 The update gave users the ability to keep certain apps running in the background while using others (for instance, playing music while reading a website).
 It also made it easy to skip between different open apps.

 FaceTime, Game Center and iBooks

-iOS 4’s biggest talking point was the addition of FaceTime, Apple’s proprietary app that let iPhone and iPad users communicate in real time using audio and video.
+However, iOS 4’s biggest talking point was the addition of FaceTime.
+Apple’s proprietary app let iPhone and iPad users communicate in real time using audio and video.
 FaceTime earned good reviews from most users, but the deaf community in particular embraced the new technology, which worked well with sign language.
 (Apple emphasized this capability in a FaceTime ad at the time.)